 What is biodiversity

 Biodiversity is a measure of the variety of life on Earth, encompassing organisms in water, on land and in the air.
-This diversity is reflected in the genetic variation between individuals of the same species (genetic diversity), the variety of different species, and the range of ecosystems, both natural and human-impacted.
+This diversity is reflected in the genetic variation within species, the variety of different species, and the range of ecosystems, both natural and those impacted by human activity.

 Why biodiversity is important

 Biodiversity forms the foundation of life on Earth and provides essential ecosystem services.
 These services are vital for human survival, supplying clean air, drinking water, food, and raw materials like fiber and wood.
-They also regulate climate, prevent floods and soil erosion, support pollination and pest management, and offer cultural benefits through tourism and heritage experiences.
+Additionally, biodiversity helps regulate the climate, prevent floods and soil erosion, support pollination and pest management, and offers cultural benefits through tourism and heritage experiences.

 Why it is important to monitor biodiversity